 We are a biopharmaceutical company focused on the development and commercialization of small molecule drugs for the treatment of central nervous system disorders.
-Our pipeline consists of four product candidates including pimavanserin, which is in Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
+We have four product candidates in clinical development including pimavanserin, which is in Phase III development as a potential first-in-class treatment for Parkinson's disease psychosis.
 We hold worldwide commercialization rights to pimavanserin.
-In addition, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, both in collaboration with Allergan, as well as a program in IND-track development in collaboration with Meiji Seika Pharma.
+In addition, we have a product candidate in Phase II development for chronic pain and a product candidate in Phase I development for glaucoma, both in collaboration with Allergan, and a product candidate in Phase I development in collaboration with Meiji Seika Pharma.
 All of the product candidates in our pipeline emanate from discoveries made using our proprietary drug discovery platform.

 We have incurred substantial operating losses since our inception due in large part to expenditures for our research and development activities.
-As of June 30, 2011, we had an accumulated deficit of \$336.5 million.
+As of September 30, 2011, we had an accumulated deficit of \$341.6 million.
 We expect to continue to incur operating losses for at least the next several years as we pursue the clinical development of our product candidates.